Dilating Eye Drops in Vaughan and Scarborough, ON

 In many parts of Asia and in Australia, children are already benefiting from this dilating eye drop therapy.

 If your child is aged 6 to 12 and experiencing a worsening of nearsightedness of more than 0.50D per year, this dilating eye drop in a 0.01% dilution can be a safe, simple, and effective treatment.
-Again, the standard of care at Dr. Allyson Tang’s Optometry Clinic is first to decide whether your child is a candidate for dilating eye drop therapy.
+Again, the standard of care at Dr. Allyson Tang’s Optometry Clinics is first to decide whether your child is a candidate for dilating eye drop therapy.
 Results may vary for each individual, and careful assessment with proper follow-ups are a must.

 Discuss with your eye doctor whether a dilating eye drop is a good option for your child.